Vinceeenttttt/EE3-Embedded-IOT-Group_Higher/README.md

 ## Hardware

-Temperature and humidity sensor `SI702` is used for measurement of temperature and humidity.
+Temperature and humidity sensor `Adafruit SI7021` is used for measurement of temperature and humidity.
+More information can be found at: (https://www.instructables.com/id/An-Adafruit-Si7021-Raspberry-Pi-and-Pimoroni-Displ/)

-Compass sensor `HMC5883L` is used for detection of the rotation angle of the product placed on the babybed.
+Compass sensor `Adafruit HMC5883L` is used for detection of the rotation angle of the product placed on the babybed.
+More information can be found at: (https://cdn-shop.adafruit.com/datasheets/HMC5883L_3-Axis_Digital_Compass_IC.pdf)

+Calibration of the compass sensor could be applied for initializing the sensor.
+Main steps are setting up of reading and displaying data from the sensor, collecting 500 readings and writes the values at various positions to a CSV file, working out the minimum and maximum values of x and y and calculates the offsets, and finallly applying scaling, offsets and local magnetic declination angle to the result.
+More information can be found at: (https://www.instructables.com/id/Configure-read-data-calibrate-the-HMC5883L-digital/)

 ## Android Application